danidiaz/pianola/README.md

 * Haskell's higher-order functions should (at least in theory) give more flexibility when locating individual components.
 For example, identifying a component depending on an arbitrary predicate applied to its text.

-* [Marathon](http://marathontesting.com/) is a flexible tool that can handle many corner cases when testing Swing GUIs.
+* [Marathon](http://marathontesting.com/) is a versatile tool that can handle many corner cases when testing Swing GUIs.
 Still, there are annoyances.
 There isn't (to my knowledge) an easy way to identify a component by its text in other manner than by total equality.

 * Marathon annoyance #2: There isn't (to my knowledge) an easy way to handle components which may or may not appear during a test's execution.
 For example, a warning dialog which appears only occasionally.
-There doesn't seem to be a "find component, if it exists" kind of primitive operation.
+There doesn't seem to be a "find component, if it exists" operation.

 * Marathon annoyance #3: There isn't (to my knowledge) a way to make Marathon scripts fail quickly when they can't find a component in the GUI.
 Sometimes they block for a surprisingly long time before failing!